Suffering is such an overused and under-specific term in meditation practice and spirituality.

 Suffering is relative, in both senses of the word.

-We all have physical, emotional and mental limits.
+Someone can be a super Zen practitioner, but if they are in a toxic environment, there will be suffering of some kind.
+Everyone has physical, emotional and mental limits.
 Life is incredibly hard and these limits are being pushed for most people all the time.

-It takes a village to reduce suffering.
+It can take a village to reduce suffering.